eecs280staff/tutorials/docs/setup_vscode.md

 If you have starter files, add them to your project directory.
 This example is from EECS 280 Project 1.
 Your URL or files might be different.

 <div class="primer-spec-callout warning" markdown="1">
-**Pitfall:** Make sure you're in the subdirectory containing your source code.
+**Pitfall:** Make sure you're in the directory containing your source code.
 ```console
 $ ls
 main.cpp